šŸ’Ž

 About Gold

 Gold is a chemical element with the symbol Au (from Latin: aurum) and atomic number 79.
-In its pure form, it is a bright, slightly reddish yellow, dense, soft, malleable, and ductile metal.
-Chemically, gold is a transition metal and a group 11 element.
-It is one of the least reactive chemical elements and is solid under standard conditions.
+In its pure form, it is a bright, slightly reddish-yellow, dense, soft, malleable, and ductile metal.
+Chemically, gold is a transition metal in Group 11 of the periodic table.
+It is one of the least reactive chemical elements — it does not oxidize, tarnish, corrode, or dissolve in most acids.
+These extraordinary properties have made gold the most universally valued and recognized substance in human history, serving simultaneously as currency, jewelry, art medium, technological material, and store of wealth across every civilization on Earth.

 Formation & Geology